1/2 Prince: Characters

-The Lord of Life is a self-aware NPC who controls Second Life.
+The Lord of Life (also translated as "Dictator of Life") is a self-aware NPC who controls Second Life.
 Due to the influences of Long Dian (龍典 Lóng Diǎn), the main programmer of Second Life, the Lord forms an army of NPCs to remove humans from the game of Second Life.
 Since Feng Lan began playing Second Life, the Lord had taken an interest in her and had been watching and assisting her in her adventures.

 Media

 Novels

 The series is written by Yu Wo and was published by Min-hsien Cultural Enterprise in Taiwan between October 4, 2004 and August 15, 2005.
 The novels were reprinted in 2012 with redone artwork and character descriptions when the eighth volume, signifying the end of the story, was released.

 Manhua

 Written by Yu Wo and illustrated by Choi Hong Chong, the 1/2 Prince manhua was serialized in Dragon Youth Comic (龍少年 Lóng Shàonián).